kennynahh/uw-reality-labs/README.md

 ## acknowledgements

-Reality from Scratch was heavily inspired by, and uses resources and knowledge from existing open-source projects, like Relativty and HadesVR.
+Reality from Scratch draws inspiration from and utilizes resources and knowledge from existing open-source projects, such as Relativty and HadesVR.